5 Basic Facts About Viola Davis

 (Viola Davis in How to Get Away with Murder)

 Viola Davis is one of the most accomplished African American actors ever.
-In fact, she’s the very first black actor to achieve the so-called Triple Crown of Acting: winning a Tony Award, Emmy Award and an Academy Award.
+In fact, she’s one of the very first black actors to achieve the so-called Triple Crown of Acting: winning a Tony Award, Emmy Award and an Academy Award.

 Here are five basic facts about Viola Davis:

 #1.
 Davis Began Her Acting Career in the Theatre

 Davis, a native of St. Matthews, South Carolina, began her acting career in Rhode Island, where her family moved shortly after she was born.
 Like many actors, Davis first got her feet wet in the theatre scene, performing roles in local theatre productions and at Rhode Island College, where she majored in theatre.